camilovelezr/euler/README.md

 ## Camilo Velez
 Personal repo for Project Euler work.

-Mainly written in Julia, some SageMath
+Mainly written in Julia, some SageMath and Python.